humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 );
 ```

-Depending on the under or overshoot effects of `easing`, the value of `easedProgress` could quite easily be `-0.1` or `1.2`.
+Depending on the under or overshoot effects of the defined easing, the value of `easedProgress` could quite easily be `-0.1` or `1.2`.
+As it's implemented today, applying this to `localTime` would break the animation.

-In an ideal world, `KeyframeEffect` could gracefully handle times outside of its defined `duration` and doing so would result in appropriately eased motion.
-As it's implemented today, the animation would simply break.

-Google's spring example from before has an [interesting hack to avoid this](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/spring-timing/index.html#L68).
+Google's spring example from before implements a [fairly wild hack](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/spring-timing/index.html#L68) to avoid this.
 They multiply the target by `2` to give the animation headroom to overshoot without breaking, and then pass that doubled target to `duration` to bend it into a pixel analog.

-There's probably a similar "headroom" hack available for adding new easings.
+There's probably a similar headroom hack possible for supporting new easing types, but the fact that these techniques are necessary in the first place is beyond comprehension.
+I've written my share of unfriendly APIs but this is quite special.

-A wrapper library could hide this added complexity, but the hack only works with two caveats:
+A wrapper library like Popmotion could hide this added complexity of all this, but even then the headroom hack as Google has implemented it only works with two caveats:

-1. The origin is `0`.
+- The origin is `0`.
-2. The origin and target are both of the same unit type (in this case, pixels).
+- The origin and target are both of the same unit type (in this case, pixels).

 Point one makes a robust solution unpleasant but it is addressable.
 The second point is the real killer.

 The single best thing about using `KeyframeEffect` is it can animate between different value types.
 Framer Motion also has this ability but it does so by:

-1. Measuring the element in pixels (expensive)
+1. Measuring the element in pixels (read)
-2. Applying the target styles
+2. Applying the target styles (write)
-3. Measuring it in pixels again (expensive)
+3. Measuring it in pixels again (read)
-4. Running the animation in pixels
+4. Running the animation in pixels (write)
-5. Applying the non-pixel target styles when the animation completes
+5. Applying the non-pixel target styles when the animation completes (write)

-Imagine animating between `"100%"` and `"calc(50vw + 200px)"`.
-We're back to performing these steps even though Animation Worklet is designed to help performance and even though `KeyframeEffect` is perfectly capable of converting between these values.
+This read/write thrashing is expensive, but try applying the headroom hack to keyframes of `"100%"` and `"calc(50vw + 200px)"`.
+We can't.
+We have to perform the expensive read/write circus act even though Animation Worklet is designed to help performance and even though `KeyframeEffect` is perfectly capable of converting between these values.

-Even then, we can't even finish the animation by re-applying the actual target styles (`"calc(50vw + 200px)"`) **because the animation can't finish**.
+**Even then**, we can't finish the animation by re-applying the actual target styles (e.g. `"calc(50vw + 200px)"`) because **the animation can't finish**.

-With an unclamped `KeyframeEffect` all of this complexity would disappear.
+An unclamped `KeyframeEffect` would solve all of this.

 ## 4. Transforming values